Nathanduggan/myhabitatjourney/README.md

     - Type in your name.
 If nothing is entered an error will come after you click the sign-up Button.
     - Type your email.
 Again an error will pop up if nothing is entered or if the '@' Symbol isn't included.
-    - When the user clciks in the email, name or questions box, the background will turn grey in color and once the user starts to type the text will be in white.
+    - When the user clicks in the email, name or questions box, the background will turn grey in colour and once the user starts to type the text will be in white.
     - I have tested the Emailjs with multiple email address on all screen sizes and received every email to my email address: Nathan.duggan0@gmail.com
 ##### My Flight section (Homepage):
-    - Here the user will be my flight plan and if the user clicks on the Aerpalne icon More information will appear and once they click it again it will disappear.
+    - Here the user will be my flight plan and if the user clicks on the Airplane icon More information will appear and once they click it again it will disappear.
 ##### Google Maps Api (Homepage):
-    - The user will see a red line from my starting location to my distination.
+    - The user will see a red line from my starting location to my destination.
     - They will also be able to use the Map and zoom in and out and even open Google street view.
     - This has also been tested on all screen sizes.
 ##### Testimonials:
-    - Here the user will be able to hide and show the voulenteers comment by clicking on the hide/show button.
+    - Here the user will be able to hide and show the volunteers comment by clicking on the hide/show button.
 It will fade out and in.
 ##### The Footer: (Applies to ever Page)
      - Go to home page, scroll down to the footer, click on the Logo and it will bring you back